jfseb/mgnlq_testmodel2/README.md

 =================================

-To create a differnt DB, set M
+To create a different DB, set M

 =================================